 3. Master Your Signature Dessert

-Maybe you’ll find your inner baker, or perhaps you'll want to master an impressive no-bake dessert like Panna Cotta.
+Maybe you’ll find your inner baker, or perhaps you'll want to master an impressive no-bake dessert like Tiramisu or Apple Strudel from Scratch.
 Regardless, decide on a dessert you want as your personal signature - and master it.

 4. Scour the Spice Market

 Whether its Za’atar, Turmeric, or Togarashi - we challenge you to visit a market or grocery store and buy a spice you’ve never used before.
 Bring it home and then find an authentic dish to make.
 We think your mouth will be very happy.
 Check out our Spice Advice for some tips!